UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-tls-configuration.md

 ### Configure ciphers

-We recommend explicitly disable the following ciphers which are outdated and should not be used anymore.
+We recommend explicitly disabling the following ciphers which are outdated and should not be used anymore.

 1. From Notepad.exe, create a text file named **DisableCiphers.reg**
 2. Copy and paste the following text into the file